Selwyn College Boat Club: Boathouse

 Despite these early successes, the fellows of the college eventually decided that the Boat Club should move to a new, more adequately equipped facility.
 This became a reality in the 1960s when one of the college's benefactors stepped forward and donated funds that allowed Selwyn College to join with King's College, and Churchill College to build a new combined boathouse.
 In 1968, the combined boathouse opened on the River Cam to great fanfare as the three colleges, plus the Leys School, celebrated their new facilities.
 This new combined boathouse was somewhat further away from Selwyn and King's, being located on the north end of the River Cam near Jesus Green.
 Nevertheless, the combined boathouse proved to be a major advantage for the Selwyn College Boat Club which was finally able to properly train and exercise inside its doors.
 The boathouse contained boat bays for each respective college and back right onto the river.

 In 2014, Selwyn College, King's College and Churchill College announced plans for a new, state-of-the-art combined boathouse located on the River Cam, near to the majority of the colleges.
-The college features double-length beams and extensive gym and training facilities for all Selwyn College rowers and student athletes.
+The new boathouse features double-length beams and extensive gym and training facilities for all Selwyn College rowers and student athletes.
 This facility was officially completed in 2015-16 and now provides world class rowing and training facilities for Selwyn College Boat Club rowers and students across the University of Cambridge.
 The project was largely funded by donations and contributions from alumni and the Hermes Club.

 The two-storey combined boathouse is larger than its 1968 predecessor and provides facilities for socialising, training, and boat maintenance in addition to an observation deck.
 The combined boathouse was designed by RHP Architects at a cost of approximately £2.20 million and was the winner of the 2017 RIBA East Award for outstanding architecture.